chrispipito/domain-driven-design-learning/01-Introduction/- 01-Introduction to Domain-Driven Design.md

 # Introduction to Domain-Driven Design

-Domain-Driven Design (DDD) is a software development approach that focuses on understanding and modeling the underlying domain of a problem.
-It emphasizes collaboration between technical and domain experts to create software systems that align closely with the business domain.
-DDD aims to tackle the complexity of software development by providing a set of principles, patterns, and practices that help in building maintainable, scalable, and extensible applications.
+Domain-Driven Design (DDD) is a software development approach focused on understanding and modeling the problem space of business domain.
+Domain-Driven Design places high value in collaboration between technical and domain experts to create software systems that align closely with the business domain.
+DDD tackles the complexity of software development through a set of principles, patterns, and practices that help in creating software systems that are resilient, maintainable, scalable, and extensible applications.

 ## Brief History